Operator Scope of Action:

 The resulting sort order can be reversed overall by chaining the List.isort() and List.reverse() functions.

 Here the referenced list must be a list of note names or paths, i.e. a list $Name data or $Path data (but not a mix of the two).
-If note names aren't unique within the document, path values must be used to achieve correct sort.
+If note names are not unique within the document, path values must be used to achieve correct sort.
 This form of sort cannot be used with any other sort of value list.
 This operator cannot be applied to any list of values, unlike the short form above.

 In this form, the sort order can be based on the value of the stipulated $Attribute, being derived from the item identified by the $Name or $Path that is the lis item being evaluated: